Lawsuit Against PruittHealth?

 Pruitt Health Liability Cases

-Nursing homes are a critical part of aging care for a large number of elderly individuals, and it stands to reason that you should be able to trust a facility that promises to give your older loved one a good quality of life in spite of the challenges that come with aging.
-Unfortunately, as more and more nursing homes and long-term care facilities make the move to for-profit ownership, staffing and quality of care tend to suffer; this lackluster service has spread across America, and facilities everywhere are increasingly being cited for abuse and negligence.
+Nursing homes are a critical part of aging care for a large number of elderly individuals.
+It stands to reason that you should be able to trust a facility that promises to give your older loved one a good quality of life, in spite of the challenges that come with aging.
+Unfortunately, as more and more nursing homes and long-term care facilities make the move to for-profit ownership, staffing and quality of care tend to suffer.
+This lackluster nursing home care has spread across America, and facilities everywhere are increasingly being cited for abuse and negligence.

 Even though PruittHealth facilities enjoy above average ratings, family members should still remain vigilant in watching over their loved one.
 Remember, no facility is perfect.
 Any signs of abuse in a Pruitt nursing home should be reported immediately.
 Additionally, if your loved one wrongfully dies or is hurt inside a Pruitt Health nursing home, you should consult with an experienced elder abuse law firm right away.

-The prospect of taking legal action can seem overwhelming, which is why working with a skilled nursing home negligence attorney is a valuable strategy after something bad happens in a facility.
+The prospect of taking legal action can seem overwhelming.
+This is why working with an experienced legal team is crucial after something bad happens in a facility.
 We can shoulder much of the burden for you and your family.

 Pruitt Health, a Nursing Home Conglomerate